facebook/react-native/ECOSYSTEM.md

 As a core contributor, you will have access to the core contributor Discord which is used for light-weight coordination and discussion.

-**We aim to make contributing to React Native as easy and transparent as possible.** All important topics are handled through a [discussion or RFC process on GitHub](https://github.com/react-native-community/discussions-and-proposals).
+**We aim to make contributing to React Native as easy and transparent as possible.** We have discussion groups dedicated to the [new architecture rollout](https://github.com/reactwg/react-native-new-architecture), [releases](https://github.com/reactwg/react-native-releases), and [general questions and proposals](https://github.com/react-native-community/discussions-and-proposals).
 We are always looking for active, enthusiastic members of the React Native community to become core contributors.

 ## Community Contributors